shakiyam/pptx2txt/README.md

 Tips
 ----

-If you are using Windows, you may find it useful to add a shortcut to SendTo by doing the following
+If you are using Windows, you can make a shortcut to the "SendTo" menu by running the following command:

 ```console
 pip install pywin32